-Once you do, you can give the experienced Business Finance Advisors of National Business Capital a call, and they’ll connect you with the right lender for your specific circumstances using our 75+ lender marketplace.
+Once you do, you can give the experienced Business Finance Advisors of National Business Capital a call, and they’ll connect you with the right lender for your specific circumstances using exclusive lending relationships.

-Speed, simplicity, and professionalism—just a few things you can expect from National’s award-winning team.
+Speed, simplicity, and professionalism—just a few things you can expect from National Business Capital’s award-winning team.
 With over $2 billion secured through 25,000+ transactions since 2007, we’re uniquely capable of helping you secure the funds you need to grow your business.